Mircea Lucescu: Zenit Saint Petersburg

 On 24 May 2016, Lucescu agreed to a two-year deal with Russian club Zenit Saint Petersburg, with an extension option for another year.
 He won the 2016 Russian Super Cup after a 1–0 victory against CSKA Moscow.
 However, he was dismissed roughly one year later, as Zenit failed to qualify for the Champions League after finishing third in the Russian Premier League.

 Turkey

-On 2 August 2017, he was appointed as the new head coach of Turkey, succeeding Fatih Terim.
+On 2 August 2017, he was appointed the new head coach of Turkey, succeeding Fatih Terim.
 On his debut a month later, he lost 2–0 away to Ukraine in 2018 FIFA World Cup qualification.
 The team failed to qualify for the World Cup, with their campaign ending with a 3–0 home loss to Iceland in the penultimate fixture on 6 October.

 In the inaugural season of the UEFA Nations League, Turkey were relegated to League C in November 2018.
 The following February, his contract was terminated by mutual consent.
 During his tenure as coach of the Turkey national team, Lucescu debuted several players, notably Zeki Çelik, Merih Demiral, and İrfan Can Kahveci.